singaround/songbook/songs/Mollymauk.md

 description: >-
   Mollymauk is another name for the albatross and one superstition was that the soul of a drowned sailor would fly forever as an albatross.

+  There are a lot of songs that use 'he' by default, so we've switched the pronouns here, because why not?
 ---
 Oh the southern ocean is a lonely place\
 Where the storms are many and the shelter's scarce\